IBM/mac-ibm-notifications/jwt-generator/README.md

-Generates signed JWT with specific claims for Mac@IBM Notifications Deep Link engine and optional custom validity
+Generates signed JWT with specific claims for IBM Notifier Deep Link engine and optional custom validity

 **Usage**
 This project uses Python 3 and Pipenv for dependency management.